-In addition to the liquid, we add flavor with a layer of sliced lemons and fresh herbs.
+Step 2: Layer sliced lemons and fresh herbs at the bottom of a baking dish.
 In our photos, we’ve used fresh dill, but almost any tender herb will work in its place.
 Think about parsley, cilantro, thyme or even mint.

-Place the salmon fillets on top of the herbs and lemon then cover with foil or parchment paper.
-After about 20 minutes, the salmon will be perfectly cooked, tender and delicious.
+Step 3: Place the salmon fillets on top of the herbs and lemon then cover with foil or parchment paper.
+After about 20 minutes of baking in the oven, the salmon will be perfectly cooked, tender, and delicious.

 How to Tell When Salmon is Cooked